Four ways we can inject real racial equity In mortgage lending

-At Zest, our mission is to make fair and transparent credit available to everyone, especially around mortgages, which are so crucial to building generational wealth.
+At Zest AI, our mission is to make fair and transparent credit available to everyone, especially when it comes to mortgages — which are so crucial to building generational wealth.
 We jumped at the chance to inform the government's thinking on the issue.
 Here's our comment letter outlining four meaningful actions the FHFA and GSEs (Fannie and Freddie) can take today to bring some needed balance to an historically high racial homeownership gap.
-We'd love to hear what you think about these ideas.
-Drop us a note at email@example.com.

 October 25, 2021